Xbox Series X games: every exclusive and cross-platform game announced so far

 Dirt 5

 A new Dirt game!
-Dirt is a classic racing game series, and we're not surprised to see it make the way to next-gen consoles.
+Dirt is a classic racing game series from developer Codemasters, and we're not surprised to see it make the way to next-gen consoles.
 Expect... fast cars?
 Racing?
-With only a brief look so far, we can't say much more, but it's sure to be rendered beautifully.
+With only a brief look so far, we can't say much more, but it's sure to be rendered beautifully, and have the smooth drifting we'd expect from a next-gen console and Xbox Series X controller.
+Dirt 5 will be supported by Smart Delivery, too.

 Xbox Series X Optimised?
 Yes.